triton-inference-server/python_backend/README.md

         # specify whether the dependents of the model should also be unloaded by
         # setting the 'unload_dependents' parameter to True.
 The default value
         # is False.
 Need to be careful when unloading the model as it can affect
-        # other model instances or other models that depend on the model being
+        # other model instances or other models that depend on it.
-        # unloaded.
         pb_utils.unload_model(model_name=self.model_name,
                               unload_dependents=True)